Mark McMorris: 2018 Winter Olympics

-In 2017, McMorris went boarding in the backcountry at Whistler, British Columbia with some friends in late March 2017.
-He hit a tree and suffered serious, near-fatal injuries, and was in the ICU in Vancouver.
-His brother, Craig McMorris, spoke to The National shortly after the accident and described what had happened: "There was a fog [...] coming in and out, and Mark, unfortunately, drifted a little bit too far left, [...] we're hitting a feature, and he goes a little too far left and ends up in a clump of trees."
+In late March 2017, while boarding in the backcountry in Whistler, British Columbia with some friends, McMorris hit a tree and suffered near-fatal injuries that required being airlifted to Vancouver where he underwent emergency surgery.
+His brother, Craig McMorris, spoke to The National television news program shortly after the accident and described what had happened: "There was a fog [...] coming in and out, and Mark, unfortunately, drifted a little bit too far left, [...] we're hitting a feature, and he goes a little too far left and ends up in a clump of trees."
 McMorris suffered a fractured jaw, a fractured left arm, a ruptured spleen, a pelvic fracture, rib fractures and a collapsed left lung.
 He underwent two successful surgeries.

 McMorris returned to snowboard competition and competed for Team Canada during the 2018 Winter Olympics, only eleven months after his accident.
 He placed third in Men's Slopestyle behind fellow Canadian Max Parrot and the American gold medalist Red Gerard, earning his second consecutive Olympic bronze medal.
 Following his long journey from injuries to a return to the podium, McMorris said that "Canada definitely had my back 100 percent, and I felt that.
 It was definitely motivating, and it gave me a little extra boost and energy to do my very best, and it feels really good when you end up doing well.
 I’m feeling really honoured to be on the podium again."